bryanjonas/RKE-Setup/README.md

 ### Rancher Provisioned RKE Cluster
 **RKEClusterSetup.md** details the sets to establishing a set of nodes for Rancher to provision into a cluster.
 As the Rancher server itself is hosted on a similar setup, this document shares a lot of the details with the previous.

+### Rook/Ceph Status
+If you want to use Ceph for shared storage in the cluster, I would recommend using Rook.
+I've detailed my set up in the document **RookSetup.md**.